E-Mobility: A Glossary of Terms

 This is typically talked about in relation to the battery.
 The capacity of the battery, expressed in kilowatt hours (kWh), will determine the range it can cover from a single charge.
 The higher the capacity, the greater the distance the vehicle will be able to travel before it needs to be plugged in again.

-Also known as a charging station, this can refer to a variety of solutions which are used to connect electric vehicles to a power source and recharge their batteries when they are not in use.
+Also known as a charging station or charging infrastructure, this can refer to a variety of solutions which are used to connect electric vehicles to a power source and recharge their batteries when they are not in use.
 This can include wall mounted chargers installed in the home, as well as street level charging points which are usually found next to parking spaces.

 Charging points are relatively commonplace in heavily populated areas, as well as at transport hubs such as service stations.
 In some cases, they also double up as a kind of battery bank, allowing cities to use electric vehicles which are being charged to make up for a shortfall in generation as necessary.
 The development of smart charging services are also breaking new ground, allowing for adjustments according to everything from demand to the availability of renewable energy resources.